 Although those aged 18 to <21 may have few assets to satisfy a judgment on the date of the violation, judgments in Massachusetts earn 12% interest per year until paid in full.
 The Liquor Licensee and Small Business Owner can collect the underlying judgment plus the accrued interest years later when the Fake ID user is employed and has assets.

 This option is available to you whether you have a ‘Section 12’ License for bars, restaurants, hotels, clubs, taverns, war veterans’ clubs, continuing care retirement communities, and general-on-premises or a ‘Section 15’ License for off-premise consumption like package stores, liquor stores, grocery stores and convenience stores or a Pub Brewery License.

 The Jacobs Law LLC can help!

-If you are a Massachusetts Liquor Licensee and have received a violation from the ABCC or local licensing authority, please contact the Liquor License Lawyers at The Jacobs Law LLC at 1-800-652-4783 or email ContactUs@TheJacobsLaw.com.
-Our liquor license lawyers are experienced and can defend you against the Local Licensing Authority or the ABCC, and — perhaps more importantly — pursue recovery of your losses from the underage patrons caught using Fake IDs to gain entry to your licensed premises.
+If you are a Massachusetts bar, restaurant, hotel, nightclub or tavern and have received a violation from the ABCC or local licensing authority, please contact the Liquor License Lawyers at The Jacobs Law LLC at 1-800-652-4783 or email ContactUs@TheJacobsLaw.com.
+Our liquor license attorneys are experienced and can defend you against the Local Licensing Authority or the ABCC, and — perhaps more importantly — pursue recovery of your losses from the underage patrons caught using Fake IDs to gain entry to your licensed premises.